razorpay/blade/rfcs/0001-tokens-naming-convention.md

 - `time` (aka animation, duration)

 #### Property
-Property is something that attach some meaning to the category in such a way that a menainful value can be derived
+Property is something that attach some meaning to the category in such a way that a meaningful value can be derived

 Common properties includes but not limited to:
 - `text`